The University is accredited by the Higher Learning Commission.

 In addition, the Computer Engineering Technology Program is preparation for graduate studies.

-The Computer Engineering Technology undergraduate program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.
-In addition, the program is accredited by the Association of Technology, Management and Applied Engineering (ATMAE).
+In addition, the Computer Engineering Technology undergraduate program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.